The Black and Minority Ethnic (BME) Health Forum

 Trustee: Gladys Sheriff, Women's Association for African Networking and Development (WAND) UK

-The BME Health Forum is supported by an advisory group consisting of the 10 trustees as well as another of 5 members from the local NHS, the local authorities and the voluntary and community sector.
+The BME Health Forum is supported by an advisory group consisting of the 11 trustees as well as another of 4 members from the local NHS and the voluntary and community sector.
 The advisory group meet quarterly.
 Trustees also meet quarterly in a separate meeting.

 The organisations represented on the advisory group are: